-The Faculty and Staff Assistance Program can be reached at (303)-492-3020 and is located at 3100 Marine Street, ARC Building, third floor, room 327A.
+The Faculty and Staff Assistance Program can be reached at (303)-492-3020 and is located at 3100 Marine Street, Boulder, Room 327A.
 Information on FSAP's in-person and telehealth services can be found online.

 FSAP provides short-term counseling for faculty and staff as individuals, couples, and families.
 FSAP also provides conflict resolution and mediation services.
 FSAP services are confidential.